+This was 13 years ago.
+I started first with iPodder, which became Juice, which was free and it was good but not completely what I wanted.
+Seems to be no longer available.
 I discovered an aggregator called Feed Demon, which I actually paid for, and which I liked better because it gave me more control and didn't automatically call up the iTunes Player, which I find intrusive.

 I also monitored a few text-based Blogs.
 I went further afield and discovered a Blog that operated out of New Orleans.
 They were operational during the entire time of Katrina disaster and gave daily, sometimes hourly reports from inside the city.
 It was operated by an Internet Service provider who kept their site up and their client's sites up and started rescuing other company's data from their computers which were in high rise buildings well above the water line.
-The fellow that was running the Blog, his actual job was Security He was ex Special Forces with a technical background.
+The fellow that was running the Blog, his actual job was Security.
+He was ex-Special Forces with a technical background.
 He had a wonderful ability to communicate in simple language just exactly what he was seeing with no frills, just what it was like being there on the ground as it were (although they were ten floors up) in New Orleans.

 Back to Podcasts - I discovered WNYC's Morning Stories, Mark Blevis, National Public Radio and all kinds of things.
 Then I got into vintage radio programs.
 I discovered that listening to Charlie McCarthy and Fibber McGee and Tallulah Bankhead and Bob Hope was fun.
 I felt like I was back in time in a place where I was quite safe and some of the bad things that were happening now weren't happening any more, back to a more innocent time.

 That small circle of friends and family has expanded.
 I had a nice note from a lady in Brazil telling me she enjoyed my Podcasts and used them to help her learn English because I spoke slowly and clearly.
-I guess that helps explain why my Statistics show 8% subscribing from China.
+I guess that helps explain why my Statistics once showed 8% subscribing from China.